codingmonkey2077/nats/README.md

                                         --res_dir \PATH\THAT\YOU\WOULD\LIKE\TO\STORE\THE\DATA \
                                         --tokenizer_path \LLM\PATH
 ```
-and then download the synethetic dataset towards
+and then download the synthetic dataset towards
 ```
 cd \PATH\THAT\YOU\WOULD\LIKE\TO\STORE\THE\DATA
 wget https://huggingface.co/datasets/togethercomputer/Long-Data-Collections/resolve/main/fine-tune/booksum.jsonl.zst
 ```
-Now you could fine tune a model on the generated dataset (we currently support Llama and Mistral model families)
+Now you could fine-tune a model on the generated dataset (we currently support Llama and Mistral model families)
 by customizing the corresponding configurations under `experiments/configs/finetune_distill`
 ```
 cd experiments
 python hf_finetune_longbench.py
 ```

-Alternatively, we provide one adpater under adapters folder:
+Alternatively, we provide one adapter under the adapters folder; you could directly run the experiments with the provided adapter:
 ```
 cd experiments/long_bench
 pyhton hf_pred.py --nats_enable --adapter_path adapters/Meta-Llama-3.1-8B-Instruct/nats_3e7_SWindowlen256_lr0.002_wd0.1_train7_mixed/